blobcity/autoai/docs/index.md

-## Welcome to GitHub Pages
+## BlobCity AutoAI

-You can use the [editor on GitHub](https://github.com/blobcity/autoai/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
+A framework for Automatic AI.
+Given data and a target problem to solve, AutoAI can help you discover and fine tune the best performing AI model.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.